Tesla's net income more than doubled last quarter thanks to a big one-time tax benefit, but it warned of "notably lower" sales growth this year.

 Shares of Tesla Inc. fell 6% in trading after the markets closed Wednesday.
 So far this year, Tesla shares are down about 16%.

-Tesla's sales was slower than previous quarters.
+Tesla's sales growth rate was slower than previous quarters.
 For the full year, it sales rose 37.7%, short of the 50% growth rate that CEO Elon Musk predicted in most years.
 The company reported deliveries of 484,507 for the quarter and roughly 1.8 million for the full year.

 In its letter to shareholders released Wednesday, Tesla cautioned that sales growth this year may be "notably lower" than the 2023 growth rate, as it works to launch a more affordable next-generation vehicle at a factory near Austin.